 RVSM OPERATION COMPLIANCE CHECKLIST

-The purpose of this RVSM Operation compliance checklist is to assist owner/operators/ D CA officers with a view to ensure that RVSM approval process is standardised.
+The purpose of this RVSM Operation compliance checklist is to assist owner/operators/ D CA inspectors with a view to ensure that RVSM approval process is standardised.
 In all the cases, checklist should clearly reflect compliance by operator in column‐I. In case of non-applicability (N/A), reason thereof should be reflected in column‐I. Verification in column‐II to be used by DCA officer while reviewing the operator request for approval.

 Check List for Approval of RVSM Operation (Airworthiness and Fight Operations Aspects)